 Alex is part of a new generation of talented climbers who have embraced the physical challenge of modern sport climbing and bouldering, but also the romance and adventure associated with traditional climbing and pushing the limits ‘clean climbing’.

-Born in 1987, Alex grew up in the town of Hohenems, in Vorarlberg, Austria and was brought up in a climbing family.
-His induction to the world of climbing came at an early age, but Alex confesses that his initial motivation was that he liked to play on the rope so needed to gain height to get a decent swing going.
-The desire for excitement and fun continued to grow and at the tender age of 12 he abseiled down the hugely exposed Verdon Gorge in the south of France with his dad.
-That wild experience cemented Alex's path in life; he was now a climber.
+Born in 1987, Alex grew up in the town of Hohenems, in Vorarlberg, Austria and was introduced to the world of climbing at an early age.
+Alex confesses that his initial motivation was that he liked to play on the rope so needed to gain height to get a decent swing going.
+The desire for excitement and fun continued to grow though and at the tender age of 12 he abseiled down the hugely exposed Verdon Gorge in the south of France with his father.
+That wild experience cemented Alex's path in life: he was now a climber.

 Alex has had much success with sport climbing, having climbed several 8c+ routes, including Speed (8c+), Atlantic (8c+) and Missing Link (8c+/9a), all at Voralpsee, Switzerland, yet he is primarily driven by a deeper sense of engagement found in alpine routes and strong trad climbing ethics.
 In line with these motivations Alex pursues routes requiring traditional protection wherever possible and places bolts as a last resort.